Tensor Networks Meet Neural Networks: A Survey and Future Perspectives

 \subsubsection{Tensor Contraction}

-Tensor contraction means that two tensors are contracted into one tensor along their associated pairs of indices.
+Tensor contraction refers to the operation whereby two tensors are contracted into one tensor along their associated pairs of indices.
 As a result, the corresponding connected edges disappear while the dangling edges persist.
-Tensor contraction can be formulated as a tensor product:
+Tensor contraction can be formulated as a tensor product